ournetworks/ournetworks.ca/2018/conference.md

 titleDisplay: "Conference"
 startDate: 2018-07-14
 endDate: 2018-07-15
-venueName: Mozilla Community Space
+venueName: "Mozilla Community Space"
-location: Suite 500, 366 Adelaide Street
+location: "Suite 500, 366 Adelaide Street"
 locationLink: https://osm.org/go/ZX6BjZ50h?m=
 ---

-Saturday, Sunday • July 14, 15

 What kinds of creative and critical engagement with technology practices can enable meaningful change when we do it with others?